Simple, yet very rewarding walk in the vicinity of Mestia.

 Marshrutka is the only option, it departs from the main bus station.
 Since you will have switch the bus in Zugdidi (you may have to wait for several hours there), this ride takes a better part of the day.
 The first bus departs at 8:00 am, then there should be another one at 9:30 am.

 The first marshrutkas to Zugdidi, Batumi and Tbilisi depart early in morning, around 7 am. every day in the morning at (these should be booked one day in advance).
 There are more during the day, depending on the demand.
-The last marshrutka to Zugdidi leaves around 19:00 and it´s ideal if you want to catch the night train to Tbilisi which departs at 22:15.
+There should be also some marshrutkas departing in the afternoon to Zugdidi, just in time to catch the evening train to Tbilisi which departs at 17:25.
 However, since marshrutka schedules are not 100% fixed, better visit station in advance to confirm this and book tickets.

 For exact timetables and booking of the tickets, visit the travel offices at the station.
 Just keep in mind that there are several offices and don't buy tickets too far in advance.
 We met tourists who entered the first office, bought there tickets for the next bus which departed in 2 hours and then had to wait even though there were several other marshrutkas (operated by another offices).
 If you can't find a suitable tickets and are not under a time pressure, I recommend just to grab a beer at the bar by the station, sit on the terrace and check the situation once in a while - sooner or later, some driver driver will show up.